jpacerqueira-zz/project_lost_saturn/README.md

   The end product here would benefit for an DevOps engineer with experience in docker-compose or Terraform, feel free to contribute.

-  Usefull to experiment in the Latest Frameworks
+  Usefull to experiment in the latest frameworks :

   [Delta.io opensource DeltaLake](https://delta.io)

-  [Delta Lake Sink readStream writeStream](https://docs.delta.io/latest/delta-streaming.html#delta-table-as-a-sink) [Spark Structure Streaming Programming with Delta Late](https://docs.delta.io/latest/delta-streaming.html#delta-table-as-a-sink)
+  [Delta Lake Sink readStream writeStream](https://docs.delta.io/latest/delta-streaming.html#delta-table-as-a-sink)

+  [Spark Structure Streaming Programming with Delta Late](https://docs.delta.io/latest/delta-streaming.html#delta-table-as-a-sink)

-  If you are a Data engineer/scientist expert use as it is, improve it, fix it, share it back!
+  If you are a proeficient Data Engineer/Scientist use as it is, improve it, fix it, share it back!